LuciaMona/data-management-plan/DMP/initial-DMP.md

 As a guiding principle, ACTRIS should make sure that metadata and data use a formal, accessible, shared and broadly applicable language for knowledge representation in order to facilitate interoperability.
 Still, work remains to see if a common solution could be agreed upon.
 The intricate nature of the data and metadata might require the use of different solutions to suit the needs of different data centre units.
 As mention in section 4.2 metadata standard and vocabularies commonly used in the atmospheric domain should be applied, unless the common solutions do not address the specific need for the DC unit.
 Implementation of new standards for data and metadata used in the context of ACTRIS should be discussed by all the DC units.
 The aim should be to harmonize data and metadata as much as possible, both in terms of technical aspects related to implementation, but also making it easier for the end user to make use of the data.

-By many of the DC units the Thredds Data Server (TDS) is used for serving data and metadata in an automated way as netCDF files through the OPeNDAP protocol (this apporach is implemented by In-Situ, ARES, ASC, GRES).
+By many of the DC units the Thredds Data Server (TDS) is used for serving data and metadata in an automated way as netCDF files through the OPeNDAP protocol (this approach is implemented by In-Situ, ARES, ASC, GRES).

 In addition to this, ARES provides a REST API for machine-to-machine interaction.
 The API serves metadata (info, provenance, versions, quality controls, etc.) in JSON format and data (specific files or datasets previously generated) in NetCDF format.